 Cell phone, and/or tablet such as an iPad or Kindle for reading and emailing.
 Don't forget an adapter if you're going to carry electronics.
 I'm carrying this one with built in USB ports these days.
 Much smaller and lighter than carrying all the charger blocks for your devices.
 Beware, outlets in the albergues are precious, and everyone will be trying to charge their phones, so you might consider carrying something like a multi outlet plug, with universal plugs and USB ports so your European companions can use it, too.
 If you do carry one, you'll be a hero to a lot of people.

 Finally, in in some ways the essential item for your Camino de Santiago packing list is a camera.
 A light one, but a good one.
 I made the choice to carry my big DSLR, and couldn't be bothered to stop and get it out of my pack every time I wanted to take a picture.
 Here's the one I would recommend: the Sony RX100-III.
 It's small, light, and an excellent camera.
 You're probably only going to do the Camino once.
 Make sure you get the best pictures.
 And lots of them.

 You can read more about all my camera equipment here.

-This is an update of a post originally published in 2013.
+This is a July 2019 update of a post originally published in 2013.